chiheb22/Building-a-Highly-Available-Scalable-Environment-for-Web-Application/README.md

 # Multi-Tier Architecture on AWS using Terraform

-Deploy a scalable and resilient multi-tier architecture on AWS using Terraform.
+Deploy a scalable and resilient multi-tier architecture on AWS using Terraform for an ecommerce application.
+This project was undertaken during a project class to deepen our understanding of AWS architecture, Terraform, and autosaling strategies.

 ## 🚀 Project Overview